Chronology of Exposure to Gone Girl Feminism- Part 3

 It was around 3 years into the campaign that I first cheated on a girlfriend, but this girlfriend was the second consecutive Gone Girl Feminist to entrap me in an abusive relationship.
 I experienced systematic harassment at my work for 2 years while in this second abusive relationship.
 I worked in a quiet café/bar and this allowed two Gone Girl Feminists hours of access to me for 3-4 days a week.
 The two feminists in the bar, and the activist who played the role of my girlfriend, coordinated the harassment and abuse together for over two years.
 All this time I lived in flat shares set up by the feminist network.
 Eventually I would be sexually assaulted in the bar and quit my job.
 Then I moved into the flat where I was drugged.
 It was around 4.5-5 years after the start of the campaign against me that I tried dating apps and experienced a series of sinister encounters.

 On the rare occasion that people have listened to me, the common response has been: “But no one forced you to cheat!”, “Why didn’t you leave that job?”, “Why didn’t you leave Berlin if it was that bad?”.
 This suggests that I could have just said ‘no’.
 However, I said no to one abusive relationship only to be entrapped in another.
 I cut contact with a friend who had set me up with her and kicked me out.
 I rejected the activists at my work for years.
 I tried to find another job, but I was targeted there.
 So, I quit my job.
 I confronted my second girlfriend about her gas-lighting.
 I kept moving flats.
-I rejected many other activists at work.
-I kept changing cafes and bars, and places in the library.
-Even my language class was openly abusive towards me, all apart from one Swedish woman who I rejected.
+I rejected the advances of many other activists at work who were trying to prove I am a cheat.
+I kept changing cafes and bars, and places in the library where I was harassed.
+Even my language class was openly abusive towards me, all apart from one Swedish woman who I also rejected.
+So it went on.
 I sensed the hostility towards me everywhere I turned for years before I made my first misstep.
-All this time, I desperately sought out some human contact.
-I was a social person and I cared what people thought of me, of what women thought of me.
-I kept trying to reach out beyond the network, back to reality, back to who I was before.
-However, their plan was always to suffocate and destroy that person.
-I could only do my best to pretend that the abuse was not having the desired effect.
-Of course, there was also the effects of them drugging me, but that would take us to far afield.

 [This article is three times the size of my usual article.
 New readers might want to read my about page to know the stakes of my writing.
 Part One of the three-part series can be found here]